+2025 WISE LEARNING CENTER

+Individual Membership Options

+Team Training Solutions

+300+ ON-DEMAND COURSES FOR SUPPORTED EMPLOYMENT PROFESSIONALS

-WISE LEARNING CENTER CATALOG June 2023 LEARN ONLINE WITH WISE The Wise Learning Center e-learning portal hosts over 300 ondemand courses for supported employment professionals, residential providers, direct service providers, government entities and individuals and families.
-Our presenters are a diverse group of experts with decades of experience supporting people with intellectual and developmental disabilities in the workplace, at home and in the community.
+LEARN ONLINE WITH WISE

+The Wise Learning Center e-learning portal hosts over 300 on-demand courses for supported employment professionals, residential providers, direct service providers, government entities, individuals and families.
+We are proud to feature a diverse group of experts with decades of experience supporting people with intellectual and developmental disabilities in the workplace, at home and in the community.
 We are also committed to featuring presenters with intellectual and developmental disabilities, who share their stories so we may learn from their experiences.

-INDIVIDUAL MEMBERSHIP OPTIONS

-We offer different membership levels to our entire library of 300 + courses for individuals:

-Free Monthly Quarterly Annual

-7 Day Trial Membership Membership Membership

-\$40 \$100 \$350

-TRAINING COLLECTIONS

-We offer training collections featuring bundles of courses for \$100 per user, per year:

-- CESP Pre-approved Collection -

-See page 62 for a list of courses

-- Onboarding for People Providing Supported Employment Services - See page 65 for a list of courses

-- Residential Provider Collection: Supporting People with DD/ID at Home, Work and in the Community

-- See page 66 for a list of courses

-TEAM TRAINING SOLUTIONS

-We also offer several options for your agency to utilize the Wise Learning Center to host training for your team:

-Basic Team \$1,500 for 1st year

-- One collection of Wise Training Content

-- Basic LMS admin functions

-- Up to 75 users

-Professional Team \$10,000 for 1st year

-- Access to entire Wise On-Demand Library

-- Advanced LMS admin functions

-- Unlimited users
+INDIVIDUAL MEMBERSHIP OPTIONS We offer different membership levels to our entire library of 300 + courses for individuals: Free 7-day Trial Monthly Quarterly Annual Membership Membership Membership \$40 \$100 \$350 TRAINING COLLECTIONS We offer training collections featuring bundles of courses for \$100 per user, per year: - CESP Pre-approved Collection See page 66 for a list of courses - Onboarding for People Providing Supported Employment Services - See page 69 for a list of courses - Residential Provider Collection: Supporting People with DD/ID at Home, Work and in the Community - See page 71 for a list of courses TEAM TRAINING SOLUTIONS We also offer several options for your agency to utilize the Wise Learning Center to host training for your team: Basic Team Advanced Team Professional Team Starting at \$1,500 Starting at \$2,500 Starting at \$10,000 One collection of Wise Training Content Basic LMS admin functions Unlimited users / up to 25 active users Access to entire Wise On- Demand Library Basic LMS admin functions Unlimited users / up to 25 active users Access to entire Wise On- Demand Library Advanced LMS admin functions, including course creation tools Unlimited users / up to 100 active users Active Users" refers to any User who signs in to the Wise Learning Center at least once during a thirty-day period within the Term.
+Once designated as an "Active User" in that period, there is no limit to their logins.
+Learn more at www.gowise.org/home/training/wiselearningcenter/.